If you’re trying to figure out how to organize a small bedroom on a budget, these 11 ingenious tips and tricks will get you there in no time!

-Think Outside the Box When it Comes to Lighting & Nightstands
+7. Think Outside the Box When it Comes to Lighting & Nightstands

-Instead of traditional nightstands and table lamps, attach rectangular woven baskets (or crates or even wire baskets) to the wall to house your bedside necessities and install sconces on the wall.
+Instead of traditional nightstands and table lamps, attach rectangular woven wicker baskets (or crates or even wire baskets) to the wall to house your bedside necessities and install sconces on the wall.
 It’s budget friendly and works like a charm and you won’t have to worry about all the clutter that comes along with having a big nightstand to begin with.

-Use The Space Under Your Bed
+8. Use The Space Under Your Bed

 Have a platform bed or a bed that has at least some open space underneath it?
 Then utilize it!
 This shoe storage hack from IKEA is genius.
 Using a cabinet door with some casters added to it, you have instant shoe storage.
 Of course you could use old drawers or even plastic bins.
-By not limiting yourself to floor space, you will gain a lot more organizational and storage areas.

-Don’t Forget The Space Behind Your Door, Too!
+9. Don’t Forget The Space Behind Your Door, Too!

 Think outside the box!
 Behind your closet door or even your bedroom door is a great spot for hanging a mirror, jewelry and scarves.
-Get the most of the space by hanging a bar, a pull-out mirror and some hooks.
+Get the most out of the space by hanging a bar, a pull-out mirror and some hooks.

-Add Shelves To The Walls
+10. Add Shelves To The Walls

 You can purchase wood at your local hardwood store and have them cut it to size, then simply attach to some wall brackets and hang it up.